mastermarkus/lovelyecs/README.md

 ### Installation
 Just clone or download this repository as .zip file and extract the "lovelyecs.lua" file to location you want.

+### Testing
+lovely-ecs uses [luaunit](https://github.com/bluebird75/luaunit) for testing.
+To run the tests, download Lua and [luaunit](https://github.com/bluebird75/luaunit), copy or take out the "luaunit.lua" file.
+Now run the lua command inside you project root folder followed by path to "test_lovelyecs.lua".
+For example if your project root folder name is "game" and both luaunit.lua and lovelyecs.lua are under folder called "thirdparty", run the following command -> "lua lua .\thirdparty\lovelyecs\test_lovelyecs.lua"